metis-caad/roomconf-converter/README.md

 You will get a PNG with an original file name and `_ZONED.png` suffix as result.

+## Multilayer connection map

+Convert an Agraphml to a multilayer connection map with source, target, and connection type layers.

+`python3 agraphml2multilayer.py -f <agraphml_filename>`

+You will get a text file with an original file name and `_multilayer.connmap` suffix as result.

+## One-hot encoded connection map

+Convert an Agraphml to a connection map in the form of one-hot vector triples for source, target, and connection type.

+`python3 agraphml2onehot.py -f <agraphml_filename>`

+You will get a JSON file with an original file name and `_onehot.json` suffix as result.

+## Textual connection map

+Convert an Agraphml to a connection map in the form of textual expressions for source, target, and connection type.

+`python3 agraphml2textualmap.py -f <agraphml_filename>`

+You will get a JSON file with an original file name and `_onehot.json` suffix as result.

 ## Connection map as a sequence

 Convert an Agraphml to a connection map and then to a comma-separated sequence.
 Only existing (non-zero) conections will be available in the sequence.